morse-simulator/morse/doc/morse/user/sensors/human_posture.rst

 This sensor will only be useful for the armature of the human in the ``default_human.blend`` file.
 The human in this file is also considered as a robot, with the sensor integrated into the armature.
-Check to general documentation of the :doc:`human component <../others/human>`.
+Check the general documentation of the :doc:`human component <../others/human>`.

 It is possible to reuse this sensor in other human models, as long as they